GETT-dashboard/gett-dashboard/analyse/Stereotypes_explanation.md

 # Stereotype Analysis Methodology

 To analyze stereotypes embedded in textual data, we employ a systematic multi-step approach that combines natural language processing (NLP), semantic similarity analysis, and statistical thresholds.
-This methodology ensures a robust evaluation of potential bias in descriptive or occupational texts.
+This methodology aims to provide a structured evaluation of potential patterns or biases in descriptive or occupational texts.
 Below is an outline of the steps used:

 ---